Chloé Valdary

 Chloé Simone Valdary is an American writer and entrepreneur whose company, Theory of Enchantment, teaches social and emotional learning in schools, as well as diversity and inclusion in companies and government agencies.

 Early life and education

 Valdary grew up in New Orleans, in a family that belonged to the Seventh-Day Sabbatarian Christian Intercontinental Church of God.
 In 2015, Valdary graduated magna cum laude from the University of New Orleans, earning a BA in international studies.

 Career

 Valdary founded a pro-Israel student group, Allies of Israel, while a student at the University of New Orleans.
-Over the years, she has participated in debates where she represented the Zionist perspective.
-She is from a Zionist school of thought akin to Rudy Rochman.
+Over the years, she has participated in debates where she represented a Zionist perspective.